MGP Nordic 2007: National selections

-Final
+Participating countries

 Each of the Scandinavian countries were represented by two artists.

+Results

+First round

 The artist with the most votes from each country proceeded to the Super Final.
 The participants in the second round of the competition were Norway's Celine Helgemo, Finland's Linn Nygård, Denmark's Mathis Augustine, and Sweden's Vendela Hollström.

-Super-final
+Super final

 Each country sang their songs again for the Scandinavian public.
 The viewers then voted for the second time.
 Each song gained points depending on the percentage of votes they won from each country.
 Norway was the tight winner of the contest with 11,358, only 143 points more than second placed Sweden, and only 476 points more than third-place Denmark.